Regina Spektor: Gaza war

 Spektor has voiced her support for Israel during the Gaza war, whilst facing scrutiny for her activism on social media.
 She expressed sadness and anger on Instagram at the "largest massacre of Jews since the Holocaust" in the days following the October 7 attacks.
 On October 30, she made another Instagram post questioning the calls for a ceasefire instead of demanding that Hamas surrender and return the hostages.
-She affirmed her position against a ceasefire in an interview with Ynet on November 10, emphasising her desire "to liberate Gaza from Hamas".
+She affirmed her position against a ceasefire in an interview with Ynet on November 10, emphasizing her desire "to liberate Gaza from Hamas".

 In November 2023, Spektor responded negatively to an Instagram post made by Björk that criticized Israel's displacement of Palestinians.
 Spektor claimed that this infographic was false propaganda and was ignorant of the nuances of the situation, whilst also expressing disappointment as Björk had been one of her musical idols.
-At this time, Spektor also expressed dismay at what she said was the political left's characterisation of Israel as a white colonialist power committing genocide in Gaza and stated that their positions landed them "shoulder to shoulder with Hamas".
+At this time, Spektor also expressed dismay at what she said was the political left's characterization of Israel as committing genocide and stated that their positions landed them "shoulder to shoulder with Hamas".

-In October 2024, on the anniversary of the October 7 attacks, Spektor performed at a pro-Israel rally in New York, led by the UJA-Federation, the Jewish Community Relations Council of New York, and the Hostages and Missing Families Forum, that focused on the bloodshed of the massacre the year prior and the hostages who remained captive.
+In October 2024, on the anniversary of the October 7 attacks, Spektor performed at a pro-Israel rally in New York, led by the UJA-Federation, the Jewish Community Relations Council of New York, and the Hostages and Missing Families Forum, which focused on the bloodshed of the massacre the year prior and the hostages who remained captive.

 In July 2025, Spektor was heckled mid-way through her concert in Portland with chants of "Free Palestine".
 She accused the hecklers of "just yelling at a Jew", suggesting that this was an example of antisemitism and that she was being "othered".
-After stating that this was "real life" and not an "internet comment section", an audience member, referencing the famine in Gaza, replied "...there is a genocide happening.
+After stating that this was "real life" and not an "internet comment section", an audience member, referencing the famine in Gaza, replied, "...there is a genocide happening.
 I'm watching dying children.
 That hurts."
 Spektor responded that she did not want to discuss the subject and encouraged those unhappy with her position to leave, which some did.